Habberlabber/Cabana-Assignment/README.md

 ## Building project

-You can build the project using the `npm run build` of `gulp build` script, when done you will find the build version of the project in the `/dist` directory.
+You can build the project using the `npm run build` or `gulp build` script, when done you will find the build version of the project in the `/dist` directory.

 ## Reasoning for choise of dependencies, libraries, naming methodologys etc.